10 May, 2021

 Consumers were asked to pour some orange juice from each of the different structures and rate the liquid across a range of typical measures.
 What they didn’t know was that the orange juice was exactly the same in all cases.

 The results underline the power of priming: square structures increased perceived intensity of taste.
 Clear structures increased perceived viscosity (thickness).
 And so on…

 Could structure improve the perceived reality of your product experience?
 There's most likely some headroom for improvement.

-In this article, I hope I’ve shown how much here is to gain from going beyond the graphicin pack development and testing.
+I hope I’ve shown how much here is to gain from going beyond the graphic in pack development and testing.
 This is not to underestimate the power of graphics to communicate key brand and product messages.
 However, more energy in the direction of a brand’s sensory construction will allow packs to compete better at the intuitive level and even improve the performance of the consumption experience that follows.